-- 18. Each Signatory Party agrees to use its best efforts to ensure that this Stipulation shall be presented to the Board for approval at the Board's May 31, 2017 public agenda meeting.
+18. Each Signatory Party agrees to use its best efforts to ensure that this Stipulation shall be presented to the Board for approval at the Board's May 31, 2017 public agenda meeting.
 Each Signatory Party understands that a Board Order adopting this Stipulation will become effective in accordance with N.J.S.A.
+48:2-40.

-48:2-40. - 19.
-This Stipulation shall be binding on the Signatory Parties upon approval by the Board.
+This Stipulation shall be binding on the Signatory Parties upon approval by the 19.
+Board.
 This Stipulation shall bind the Signatory Parties in this matter only and shall have no precedential value.
 This Stipulation contains terms, each of which is interdependent with the others and essential in its own right to the signing of this Stipulation.
 Each term is vital to the agreement as a whole, since the Signatory Parties expressly and jointly state that they would not have signed the Stipulation had any term been modified in any way.
 Since the Signatory Parties have compromised in numerous areas, each is entitled to certain procedures in the event that any modifications whatsoever are made to the Stipulation.
 If, upon consideration of this Stipulation, the Board were to modify any of the terms described above, each Signatory Party must be given the right to be placed in the position it was in before this Stipulation was entered into.
 It is essential that each Signatory Party be afforded the option, prior to the implementation of any new rate resulting from any modification of this Stipulation, either to modify its own position to accept the proposed change(s) or to resume the proceeding as if no agreement had been reached.
 This proceeding, under such circumstances, would resume at the point where it was terminated.
 The Signatory Parties agree that these procedures are fair to all concerned, and therefore, they are made an integral and essential element of this Stipulation.
 None of the Signatory Parties shall be prohibited from or prejudiced in arguing a different policy or position before the Board in any other proceeding, as such agreements pertain only to this matter and to no other matter.

-- 20. This Stipulation represents the full scope of the agreement between the Signatory Parties.
-This Stipulation may only be modified by a further written agreement executed by all of the Signatory Parties to this Stipulation. - 21.
-This Stipulation may be executed in as many counterparts as there are Signatory Parties of this Stipulation, each of which counterparts shall be an original, but all of which shall constitute one and the same instrument.
+21. This Stipulation may be executed in as many counterparts as there are Signatory Parties of this Stipulation, each of which counterparts shall be an original, but all of which shall constitute one and the same instrument:

-ATLANTIC CITY ELECTRIC COMPANY

-May 3, 2017 Date Ву: Colleen A. Foley, Esq.
-Saul Ewing LLP Attorney for Petitioner May 5, 2017 Date CHRISTOPHER S. PORRINO ATTORNEY GENERAL OF NEW JERSEY Attorney for the Staff of the Board of Public Utilities By: Veronica Belie/Alex Moreau Deputy Attorney General STEFANIE A. BRAND, ESQ.
-DIRECTOR - DIVISION OF RATE COUNSEL .
-Date By: Stefanic A. Brand, Esq.
-Director, Division of Rate Counsel ENVIRONMENTAL DEFENSE FUND Date By: Raghu Murthy, Esq.
-Eastern Environmental Law Center Attorney for the Environmental Defense Fund
+CHRISTOPHER S. PORRINO ATTORNEY GENERAL OF NEW JERSEY Attorney for the Staff of the Board of Public Utilities

+18/ay 5,2017

+Veronica Bele/Alex Moreau Deputy Attorney General

+Stefanic A. Brand, Esq.
+Director, Division of Rate Counsel

-- 20. This Stipulation represents the full scope of the agreement between the Signatory Parties.
-This Stipulation may only be modified by a further written agreement executed by all of the Signatory Parties to this Stipulation. - 21.
-This Stipulation may be executed in as many counterparts as there are Signatory Parties of this Stipulation, each of which counterparts shall be an original, but all of which shall constitute one and the same instrument.
+21. This Stipulation may be executed in as many counterparts as there are Signatory Parties of this Stipulation, each of which counterparts shall be an original, but all of which shall constitute one and the same instrument.